-Must adhere to Academy's National Election Campaign Guidelines.
+Must adhere to the Academy's National Campaign Guidelines.
 Noncompliance by the candidate or individuals campaigning on behalf of the candidate will result in the candidate's removal from the ballot.
 Make sure you share the Campaign Guidelines with anyone you are aware of campaigning on your behalf.

 May link personal campaign website to Academy's election webpage.
 However, the Academy election webpage will not link to personal campaign websites.